MastarCheeze/study-notes/computer-science/data-representation.md

 - Sample rate
     - Number of samples taken per second
 - Sample resolution
-    - Number os bits used to represent each sample
+    - Number of bits used to represent each sample

 ### MIDI[^MIDI]